 It is very important to understand pollen-pistil interaction in hybridization.
 It is one of the innovative methods of the crop production improvement program.
 During artificial hybridization, only the desired pollen grains are introduced to the stigma through pollination.
 This helps to avoid unwanted pollen rejection and saves time.
 Also, the plants with the desired characteristics can be grown.

 We know hybridization is the method of selective breeding.
 Thus, anthers have to be removed from a bisexual flower before they release pollen grains.
 This step of removal of anther using forceps is termed as emasculation.
 In the case of unisexual flowers, this step is not necessary.

 Bagging is the protection of emasculated flower from contamination by undesirable pollen grains.
 Here the flower is masked by a bag, still, the flower attains receptivity.
 In unisexual flowers, bagging is done before the flowers are open.

-Emasculation and bagging ensures that female flower is completely protected from contamination.
+Emasculation and bagging ensure that the female flower is completely protected from contamination.

 Once the flower attains stigma receptivity, the desired pollens are dusted on the stigma.
 This is resealed for further developments.

 Hence, artificial hybridization ensures that the right type of pollen has been transferred to the stigma of the flower.
 In addition, the chance of fertilization is high.
 Through this approach, a variety of strains of crops can be developed and it improves the quality of crop with desirable characters.

 Stay tuned with BYJU’S to learn more about Artificial Hybridization In Plants.